jakemmarsh/react-tour-guide/README.md

 ### Options

+A Javascript object is passed to the TourGuideMixin to specify options, as well as the steps of your tour as an array.
+The options are:

+- `pointSize` (int): the size (in pixels) that you want the Indicator to be.
+Defaults to `30`.

-An `array` of "steps" is passed to the TourGuideMixin.
-Each "step" represents one indicator and tooltip that a user must click through in the guided tour.
+Each "step" in the array represents one indicator and tooltip that a user must click through in the guided tour.
 A step has the following structure:

 ```json
 {